Below is a summary of the benefits afforded residents in our PAH Residency Program.

 Academic time is granted at the program director’s discretion for residents to pursue scholarly activity and participate in departmental quality improvement projects.

-Residents in the PAH program have the opportunity to participate in after-hours moonlighting at Penn Medicine Cherry Hill, monitoring contrast injections.
-Moonlighting is offered to residents in good standing beginning in their second year of the radiology residency.
+Residents in the PAH program may have the opportunity to participate in after-hours moonlighting, monitoring contrast injections.
+Moonlighting is offered to residents in good standing.

 The Department pays tuition for the rotation at AIRP (American Institute for Radiologic Pathology).
 A living allowance of $1600 is also provided.